 Federated socializing is your cup of tea.
 Currently there are about 2.000.000 registered users in the Fediverse online world.
 Compared to corporate giants, that’s like a small eco village.

 It’s natural in Fediverse to welcome new users, to start conversations with anyone who shares your interests, to follow strangers.
 Do you easily connect with people from other cultures and regions?
 Would you like to broaden your social network and become neighbours and friends with people from somewhere on the other side of the map from you?
-We have communities dedicated to all sorts of hobbies, regions, languages, political and social views, business, ecology and animal related servers, books, shows and games.
+We have communities dedicated to all sorts of hobbies, regions, languages, political and social views, ecology and animal related servers, books, shows and games.
 Choose your community.